zanematthew/docker-nginx-php-mysql/web/src/readme.md

 [Very annoying Kibana issue](https://discuss.elastic.co/t/forbidden-12-index-read-only-allow-delete-api/110282/3)

+# 2. App: Start

+Command; `docker-compose up`

+What this does is, create a series of service that afford the end use an ease of event and venue discovery.
+Our services are;

+* Web: SSL, web root, web config, exposing ports 80, and 443
+* PHP: Complies PHP

 # 2. App: Initial Content

 Overview; parse webpage for relevant content; save to disk, normalize, indexed.